Part B Legal Terms

 14.1 You may not, without our prior written consent, legally or equitably dispose or attempt to dispose (including by sale, assignment, gift, transfer or charge) of any of your rights or obligations under or in connection with this agreement, nor sub-contract any of your obligations under this agreement nor declare a trust of or allow to be constituted as trust property the benefit of your rights or interests in this agreement.

-14.2 This agreement may only be verified in writing signed by or on behalf of both of the parties.
+14.2 This agreement may only be varied in writing signed by or on behalf of both of the parties.

 14.3 The invalidity or unenforceability of any clause of this agreement shall not affect the validity or enforceability of any other clause of this agreement which shall continue in full force and effect except for any such invalid or unenforceable clause.